 The Department of Computer Science employs over 70 people.
-The subject of computer science covers nearly all aspects of computer programs and programming, or software as it is also called.
+The subject of computer science covers nearly all aspects of computer programmes and programming, or software as it is also called.

 Courses are given for the LTH programmes in Computer Science, Engineering Physics, Information and Communication Engineering, Electrical Engineering and Engineering Mathematics.

-In Algorithms and Data Structures, efficient computer programs are designed and analysed from a theoretical perspective.
+In Algorithms, efficient computer programmes are designed and analysed from a theoretical perspective.
 The basic components are thus data structures (where data is stored) and algorithms that govern the calculations.
 Research is directed towards algorithms for basic computer scientific problems.

-Researchers working on Embedded System Design are analysing how hardware and software work together in various applications.
+Researchers working on Embedded Systems Design are analysing how hardware and software work together in various applications.
 Built-in systems can be found in e.g. aeroplanes, cars and home electronics.